-I could barely get through the documentary Vegucated without pausing and Googling all things veg related like nice farms to animals + Bay Area, where can I visit an organic farm near San Francisco?, can you own a chicken in a condo?, how much are chickens?, is honey vegan?, is there a Vegetarian Summerfest in California?…and the list went on throughout the film.
+I could barely get through the documentary Vegucated without pausing and Googling all things veg related like; nice farms to animals + Bay Area, where can I visit an organic farm near San Francisco?, can you own a chicken in a condo?, how much are chickens?… the list went on.

-The thing is, this isn’t my first love affair with a documentary about vegetables… (Or my first Google binge.)
-I’ve seen Forks Over Knifes and Food, Inc. and other films that leave me furious, sad and weary as the credits roll.
+This isn’t my first love affair with a documentary about vegetables… (Or my first Google binge.)
+I’ve seen Forks Over Knifes and Food, Inc. and other films that leave me furious, sad, and weary as the credits roll.
 I’ve read Food Rules, Skinny Bitch and The Kind Life.
 I’ve been informed about the meat industry and studies linking animal bi-products to disease.
-I’ve thought about changing my lifestyle and becoming a VEGAN but, honestly, my enthusiasm for kale, quinoa, spirulina and acai berries haven’t been backed with the energy to only.eat.plants.
+I’ve thought about changing my lifestyle and becoming a VEGAN but, honestly, my enthusiasm for kale, quinoa, spirulina and acai haven’t been backed with the energy to only.eat.plants.

-Right now I eat meat and dairy relatively regularly but consider myself to be pretty health conscious.
-I only buy organic half and half for my morning coffee and substitute almond milk for baking, hot coco and cereals.
-I am obsessed with the perfect gems that are vegetables.
-I eat at home 80% of the time, plan my meals and try to shop at farmer’s markets as much as possible.
+Right now I eat meat and dairy relatively regularly but consider myself to be health conscious.
+I only buy organic half and half for my morning coffee and substitute almond milk for baking, hot cocoa, and cereals.
+I am obsessed with vegetables.
+I eat at home 80% of the time, plan my meals, and try to shop at farmer’s markets as much as possible.
 In 2014 (and again in 2015), my S.O. and I made a new years resolution to only buy fresh cut meat from Whole Foods.
 I took it a step farther and only buy organic.
 However, sometimes I can’t resist the convenience, deliciousness and price of the $4 Trader Joe’s chicken sausages.

 I’ve decided my first step (starting March, 1st 2015) is to stop eating meat anywhere but my house.
 This makes sense to me because I can control this meat consumption and can make sure it is top quality.
 As mentioned, buying organic meat is already pretty much the norm on my grocery runs, however, I don’t have any standards when it comes to meat outside of my house and I want to change that.